George Wendt, comedian and actor beloved as Norm on "Cheers," dies at 76

 "George was a doting family man, a well-loved friend and confidant to all of those lucky enough to have known him," the family's statement read.
 "He will be missed forever."

-Wendt was best known playing Norm Peterson on the NBC sitcom "Cheers."
+Wendt was best known playing Norm Peterson on the NBC sitcom "Cheers," which ran from 1982 to 1993.
 The role earned him six consecutive Primetime Emmy Award nominations.

 He had been married to fellow actor Bernadette Birkett since 1978.
 Together, they had three children.